DheerG/avow-ci/README.md

 to build return links from the outgoing email back to the failing build and should be formatted like: `http://yourserver.com:8181`.*

+For more information on the mail transport parameters, read the [Nodemailer documentation](http://www.nodemailer.com/docs/smtp).

 ## Accessing the Web App

 The default port (which can be changed in `/config.js`) is `8181`, so when the